Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 The *'combined.csv'* file will be sent to the RIBBiTR Database Manager for input into the database (rename the file to include study area and time period, for example, *'PA_combined_Jul-Dec22.csv'*.

-In addition, place the combined and individual .csv files for each study system and time period within the 'RIBBiTR Study Sites_HOBO Logger Data' directory found in the 'Data' folder in the 'Ohmer Lab' google drive.
+In addition, place the combined and individual .csv files for each study system (e.g., sun.csv, shade.csv, etc.) and time period within the
+'RIBBiTR Study Sites_HOBO Logger Data' directory found in the 'Data' folder in the 'Ohmer Lab' google drive.
 Create a new folder for each time period within the relevant study area's directory.